TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ---
-title: Substring() In JavaScript - How does it work?
+title: Substring() In JavaScript - How to extract part of a string?
-seoTitle: Substring() In JavaScript - How does it work?
+seoTitle: Substring() In JavaScript - How to extract part of a string?
 openGraphImage: /static/images/blog/javascript-substring/cover.png
 date: 2021-11-29
 description: A guide on how does the substring() function work in JavaScript?
 Definition.
 Substring vs slice vs substr.
 author: Tim Mouskhelichvili
 ---

+In JavaScript, to extract part of a string, you need to use the `substring()` function, or one of its alternatives.

 You may know the `substring()` function, but do you know everything about it?